How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Introduction

-In this paper, we make the following specific contributions: \begin{itemize} \item By analyzing the parameter dynamics of neural networks in the NTK limit, we show theoretically that gradient descent on infinite-width neural networks produces weights that are aligned with network layers in the following sense: the correlation matrix of the weight change at a particular layer is equal to an \textit{error-weighted} correlation matrix of the layer values at the same layer. \item We propose an \textit{alignment score} to measure the extent of this alignment in finite-width networks and empirically demonstrate input-weight alignment in wide, finite-width neural networks trained in the NTK regime. \item We develop two backpropagation-free learning rules, called \textit{Align-zero} and \textit{Align-ada}, that are designed to reproduce the input-weight alignment effect.
-We prove the equivalence between these learning rules and gradient descent in the infinite-width limit.
-Moreover, we empirically show that the learning rules achieve comparable performance to gradient descent on wide convolutional neural networks (CNNs) and wide recurrent neural networks (RNNs) in the NTK training regime.
-In this regime, the proposed learning rules outperform other backprop-free baseline learning rules including feedback alignment (FA)~\cite{lillicrap2016random} and direct feedback alignment (DFA)~\cite{nokland2016direct}. \end{itemize}
+In this paper, we make the following specific contributions\footnote{Our code is released at: \url{https://github.com/FieteLab/Wide-Network-Alignment}}: \begin{itemize} \item We show theoretically that gradient descent on infinite-width neural networks in the NTK regime produces weights that are aligned with network layers in the following sense: the correlation matrix of the weight change at a particular layer is equal to an \textit{error-weighted} correlation matrix of the layer values at the same layer. \item We propose an \textit{alignment score} to quantify alignment in finite-width networks and empirically demonstrate input-weight alignment in wide, finite-width neural networks trained in the NTK regime. \item We develop a family of backpropagation-free learning rules that are designed to reproduce the input-weight alignment effect.
+Under the NTK training regime, we prove the equivalence between these learning rules and gradient descent in the infinite-width limit. \item We empirically show that the learning rules achieve comparable performance to gradient descent on wide convolutional neural networks (CNNs) and wide recurrent neural networks (RNNs) in the NTK training regime.
+The proposed learning rules outperform other backprop-free baseline learning rules including feedback alignment (FA)~\cite{lillicrap2016random} and direct feedback alignment (DFA)~\cite{nokland2016direct}.
+Moreover, the proposed Align learning rules are especially effective in low data settings, with Align-ada \textit{outperforming} gradient descent in very low data settings. \end{itemize}